|

 German now!

-After hostilities Vickers produced a few more machines in a yellow-cream, model 7000 and the Vicktor.
-Really just the early black ones with a modern spray finish.
-By the 1950's, with all other sewing machine companies bringing in new better machines, they became an obsolete model.
-Vickers did try and keep up but it was a losing battle.
-Foreign imports were wiping the floor with the British companies.
-This was one of the last models.
+Luxe By the 1950's, with all other sewing machine companies bringing in new better machines, they became an obsolete model.
+Vickers/Harris did try and keep up but it was a losing battle.
+Foreign imports were wiping the floor with the higher cost British companies.

 |